King, Queen, Knave: The game of fate

 Nabokov also admits in his foreword to making changes in order to smooth out inept transitions and to develop possibilities with the benefit of hindsight, using the occasion to develop the kind of verbal games and correspondences that typify his later writing.
 One of these is connected with the film King, Queen, Knave, described as based on a play by a fictitious "Goldemar", which gives the novel its title.
-It makes its first appearance at the moment in which Dreyer reminds himself to book rooms for the Baltic holiday in Grawitz.
+It makes its first appearance at the moment in which Dreyer reminds himself to book rooms for the Baltic holiday in Gravitz.
 The poster depicts playing card characters in which "the King wore a maroon dressing gown, the Knave a red turtleneck sweater, and the Queen a black bathing suit."
-These turn out to be items of clothing that the three holiday makers eventually wear in Grawitz.
+These turn out to be items of clothing that the three holiday makers eventually wear in Gravitz.
 Meanwhile "Goldemar" had been mentioned for a second time as representing the god of chance in his play on the very day that Martha purchases the black bathing suit and Dreyer providentially saves his life by deciding to sell his mannequins to Mr Ritter.

 The same "automannequins" contribute once more to Nabokov's favorite doppelgänger theme.
 In this case the fates of the characters can be read in their performance when demonstrated to Mr Ritter.
 The male dummy plays with panache; the female dummy's crash foreshadows Martha's demise; the third dummy (corresponding to Franz) is incomplete and unable to fulfil its intended mission.
 But Nabokov's conjuring tricks do not stop there.
 The presentation of his characters as unidimensional playing cards in the Goldemar poster, then as performing store dummies, is already dehumanising enough, but in the revised translation of 1968 this is given a satirical and prophetical twist.
 The portrayal of Franz is that of a German who is easily manipulated and surrenders his moral judgment until, in the book's climactic scene, he is described as having "reached a stage at which human speech, unless representing a command, was meaningless".
 When Nabokov wrote the story, Nazism was then in its nascent stages, but Franz is made to appear as a "Nazi in the making” in the passage where the narrator prophesies that Franz will eventually be “guilty of worse sins than avunculicide".